Special Clean Power Council for Customers & Utilities (CPC)

 The electricity industry transformation is driven in large part by changing customer preferences – specifically, ambitious greenhouse gas (GHG) emissions targets – and the rising competition for their business.
 Thus, innovation between utilities and customers on integrated product design is essential.

 Led by Letha Tawney, WRI’s Director of Utility Innovation, the Special Clean Power Council (CPC) is a two-year initiative comprised of leading U.S. electric utilities and an array of their major commercial and industrial customers—representing the technology, manufacturing, automotive, and retail sectors.

-Through the CPC’s four subject matter working groups, the members are driving innovation in the utility sector to achieve an efficient and economic transition to clean energy resources – while growing businesses across America.
+Through the CPC’s four subject matter working groups, the members are driving innovation in the utility sector to achieve an efficient and economic transition to clean energy resources and working to enable technologies, that reduce GHG emissions – while growing businesses across America.